0xMousa/Passive-Scanner/README.md

 # scanner

-I add a new colum call status <br />
+Passive Scaner script get pcap file and get all open port and OS fingerprint <br />
 this colum don't has any meaning in TCP<br />

 but in UDP<br />